Junaid-D/ELEN4010_DI/README.md

 .....
 ### The supplied App.Config file provided should be used, unless storage locations etc. are to be changed.

+### As an alternative, clone the repository at https://github.com/Junaid-D/ELEN4010_DI

 # Config

 Some aspects of the domain can be mocked to use some pre-stored versions of API responses, though this is not required.
 The application can be run without altering configuration.